fenwick67/bumbler/README.md

 1. Create a new folder for your site and open a terminal inside it
 2. `npm install -g bumbler`
+    * Windows Users: You will need to either enable "Developer Mode" (windows 10 only), or run the following commands as administrator, so that the symlinks can be created.
 3. Run `bumbler init` and follow the directions
-    * On Windows, you need admin access to create symbolic links, which Bumbler will do, so you'll have to run the terminal as an administrator.
-I'm sorry.
 4. Run `bumbler` to start up your site
 5. Go to `localhost:3000/admin` to start making posts and customizing your site.